The Story of the Tribal Class Update and Modernization Project (TRUMP)

 Version date: 10 April, 2017

-The requirement for the TRUMP stemmed from.
+The requirement for the TRUMP stemmed from a need to update the DDH 280 ships.
 TRUMP was considered the most ambitious Canadian warship conversion project in more than two decades.
 However, the program took 23 years from original conception in 1977 to final completion in 2000 (although the final expenditure by DND was made in FY2005/2006).
 Although, at $1.2 billion (the final cost was $1.4 billion according to DND FY 2005 budget estimates), considerably more expensive than the government’s preliminary 1983 ‘design-to-cost’ estimate of $650 million (in 1983-1984 dollars), the navy’s need for an area air defence capability was judged sufficiently pressing to justify the additional expenditure.
 Originally there was concern in some quarters that TRUMP might have to be scaled back, possibly by converting less than four ships or by adopting a less expensive update package (i.e. the older Standard 1 missile and Mk 13 launcher) for all four ships (Aerospace Canada International, July-August 1986).
 Some cost saving measures were to update the ships’ existing torpedo handling equipment rather than install an entirely new system and to retain the existing ASW fire control system (Wednesday Report 1986).
 It was decided to discontinue the competitive bidding process and to sole source the implementation contract to Litton Systems Canada Limited of Toronto, partly on the basis of the urgent needs of the ship-building industry (Auditor General’s report 1987).

 TRUMP was a brilliant idea when first conceived however it took a long time to complete and costs increased by $200M.
 Also HMCS HURON was the last ship refurbished and was delivered in 1995, but five years later the ship was deactivated.
 The navy didn’t have enough money to run her.
 In November 2003, HURON’s fate was sealed when the navy announced that she was to be scrapped.
 DND spent roughly $350 million in capital improvements alone on HURON so that she could serve a new role for less than five years (Legion Magazine November/December 2004).